chastell/suffragist/TUTORIAL.md

 ## Run your app

-Got to directory where you put your app and run `ruby suffragist.rb`.
+Go to the directory where you put your app and run `ruby suffragist.rb`.
 Now you can visit [localhost:4567](http://localhost:4567).
 You should see “Hello, voter!” page, which means that the generation of your new app worked correctly.
 Hit CTRL-C in the terminal to quit the server.